Glad To Meet You. I'm Chandler Stevens.

 I believe that our only hope for facing these problems--climate change, natural resource depletion, food scarcity, social inequity--is to tap into the creative potential of our species.

 And the best way to do so is restore deep connection between body, mind, and environment.

 When people don't quite get that, I joke:

 "It's hard to give a shit about the polar bears when your back hurts."

 How can we face the world's biggest problems when we're wracked with chronic pain, anxiety, depression, and disconnect?

-This page highlights a bit of my backstory so you know why & how I do the things I do.
+This page shares a bit of my story and why I do the work that I do.